jess/brownwebdesign/app/posts/2014-04-25-000000-generosity-in-tech.markdown

 ---

 I recently spoke at [Tech Talent South][1] which is a school that teaches an intensive course on Ruby on Rails.
-After meeting them, I learned that most in this particuar class were not only new to rails, but were also starting a career as a developer in the tech industry.
+After meeting the students, I learned that most in this particuar class were not only new to rails, but were mostly new to the tech industry.

 My presentation was about independent consulting and how I make a living doing it.
 I shared a lot of things I was a little uncomfortable sharing